Klantinteractie-Servicesysteem/Openpub/README.md

    _Note: these users can now create and maintain publications._

 ## Wordpress CLI and Unit Testing
+We base our development on image -> https://github.com/docker-library/wordpress/tree/master/cli/php8.1

 For unit testing a separate CLI based wordpress is included, this can be started trough